mythril-forge/vanilla-spells/spells/level-3/major-image.md

 Similarly, you can cause the illusion to make different sounds at different times, even making it carry on a conversation, for example.

 Physical interaction with the image reveals it to be an illusion, because things can pass through it.
-A creature that uses its action to examine the image can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
+A creature that uses its action to examine the image can determine that it is an illusion with a successful Intelligence (Investigation) check against your Spell Save DC.
 If a creature discerns the illusion for what it is, the creature can see through the image, and its other sensory qualities become faint to the creature.

 ## At Higher Levels